Bridging the GIS Skills Gap in UK Colleges

 Focus: Introduction to GIS concepts, software basics, Mapping soil erosion

-Focus: GIS for Enviornmental science and Country side
+Focus: GIS for Environmental Science and Countryside

 Outcome: Students work on projects related to land use and conservation.